anggrayudi/android-hidden-api/README.md

 This repo contains custom `android.jar` which you can use to develop your app.
 However, if you urgently need to create your own `android.jar`, I also share you the Krabby Patty secret recipe here: [Create Your Own Android Hidden APIs](https://medium.com/@hardiannicko/create-your-own-android-hidden-apis-fa3cca02d345).

+## Use Custom `android.jar`

+1. Go to `<SDK location>/platforms/`.
+2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-29/android.jar`.
+3. Change `compileSdkVersion` and `targetSdkVersion` to 29 (for example).
+4. Finally, rebuild your project.

+Note: Higher `compileSdkVersion` and `targetSdkVersion` will be better.

 ## Resources Helper [ ![Download](https://api.bintray.com/packages/anggrayudi/maven/android-hidden-api/images/download.svg)](https://bintray.com/anggrayudi/maven/android-hidden-api/_latestVersion)

 If you plan to use only Android internal resources rather than internal classes or methods,